 You will need to complete another permission to transfer credit form.
 Permission is granted only for the specific course(s) on the form for the specific semester you initially requested.

 I’ve reached my transfer credit limit.
 Can I still request permission to transfer a course?

 Yes, but… the transfer credit limits remain the same.
 You can transfer a maximum of 64 credits from 2-year colleges or up to 75-83 credits from 4-year colleges, depending on your program and overall credits required for graduation.
 If you want to transfer additional credit, you would need to be willing to delete previously transferred coursework in order for new credit to transfer.
-Check the box on the form underneath the signature line to indicate your understanding of this policy, which allows the transfer credit coordinator to remove credit.
+Check the box on the form underneath the signature line to indicate your understanding of this policy, which allows Advisement and Transition staff to remove credit.
 The courses to delete/add would be noted on a “Supplement to Transfer Credit Evaluation” form.
 Discuss with your advisor if this is the best plan for you and if you will reach your total credits for graduation on time.
 If so, your advisor can help you identify courses that make sense to delete – typically courses that transferred simply as elective credit.